Doing an MSc Thesis

 Study

-In 2008, Sanne Jensen, Joan Nielsen Meyer, Jesper Dahl and Annabel Lee Krarup did a study of the CAPSIS system.
+In 2008, Sanne Jensen, Joan Nielsen Meyer, Jesper Dahl, and Annabel Lee Krarup did a study of the CAPSIS system.
 This study was done in a simulated clinical environment at the IT Experimatarium at Herlev Hospital.
 The thesis – entitled “AXHIS: Metode til vurdering af it- systemer inden implementering” (in Danish) provided both a thorough evaluation of the system as well as a proposal for a systematics clinical simulation methodology.
 Later, Sanne Jensen continued this work in her PhD Thesis [2].

 Dataset